Deepal S07: 2024 facelift

 In July 2024, Deepal announced the release of the 2024 facelifted model and renamed it to Deepal S07.
 It is equipped with the Huawei's "Qiankun Smart Driving" ADS SE autonomous driving system, which uses the visual solution to achieve intelligent assisted driving.
 It can realize intelligent assisted driving in scenarios such as highways and urban expressways.
 Its capabilities include lane change assist, obstacle avoidance, and parking assist in vertical/parallel/diagonal parking spots.

 The EREV powertrain system still uses a 1.5-litre engine (JL473QJ) as a range extender that outputs a maximum power of 70 kW, paired with a 175 kW electric motor and a 39.05 kWh ShenXing battery pack from CATL, offering two pure electric cruising range options of 215 km and 285 km.
 The EV variant is equipped with a 160 kW electric motor.
 Under fast charging, the battery can be charged from 30% to 80% in 15 minutes.

 Markets

 Australia

 The S07 was launched in Australia on 8 November 2024, as part of Deepal's entry in the Australian market.
 It is available in the sole unnamed variant powered by the 79.97 kWh battery pack.

+Brunei

+The S07 has been launched in Brunei alongside the S05 REEV on 21 December 2025.
+It is available in the sole Long Range variant powered by the 79.97 kWh battery pack and 570 km of range.

+Indonesia

+The S07 was launched in Indonesia on 21 November 2025 at the 2025 Gaikindo Jakarta Auto Week, as one of Changan's first models sold in Indonesia.
+It is available in the sole unnamed variant powered by the 79.97 kWh battery pack.